Probing Interacting Dark Sectors with upcoming Post-Reionization and Galaxy Surveys: Acknowledgements

 \section{Acknowledgements}

 We thank Debarun Paul for insightful discussions.
-RS and AD thank ISI Kolkata for financial support through Senior Research Fellowship.
-PM acknowledges the Anusandhan National Research Foundation (ANRF), Govt. of India, for financial support under the National Post-Doctoral Fellowship (N-PDF File no. PDF/2023/001986).
-SP thanks ANRF, Govt. of India, for partial support through Project No. CRG/2023/003984.
-We acknowledge the computational facilities provided by the SyMeC HPC cluster of ISI Kolkata and the Pegasus HPC facility of IUCAA, Pune, India.
+We also thank the anonymous reviewer for their valuable suggestions, which helped improve the manuscript.
+RS and AD thank the Indian Statistical Institute (ISI) Kolkata for financial support through Senior Research Fellowship.
+PM acknowledges the Anusandhan National Research Foundation (ANRF), Government of India, for financial support under the National Post-Doctoral Fellowship (N-PDF File no. PDF/2023/001986).
+SP thanks ANRF, Government of India, for partial support through Project No. CRG/2023/003984.
+We acknowledge the computational facilities provided by the SyMeC high performance computing (HPC) cluster of ISI Kolkata and the Pegasus HPC facility at the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India.